Pride 2023

 We didn’t want to completely abandon brand touchpoints and momento’s, so wristbands were printed onto seeded paper which could biodegrade and grow wildflowers.
 A lovely memory of Pride and a real hit with attendees.

-The response to the campaign was outstanding, with a significant increase in attendance, including a 20% leap in participants.
-We were overjoyed to learn that 43% of survey respondents were first-time Pride attendees, with 96% of participants saying they were either ‘extremely’ or ‘very’ likely to attend future Pride events.
+The response to the campaign was outstanding, with a 25% leap increase in attendance from 7,500 in 2022 to over 10,000 in 2023.
+An incredible 43% of survey respondents were first-time Pride attendees, with 96% of participants saying they were either ‘extremely’ or ‘very’ likely to attend future Pride events.

 This clearly demonstrates that all Prides could be doing so much more to include people outside of the standard cis-white-gay-male box, and in doing so everyone will benefit.